-Each type of hepatitis has different incubation periods, symptoms, and duration of illness.
-Symptoms common to all types of hepatitis are:
+Each type of hepatitis has different incubation periods, symptoms, and duration of illness, but symptoms common to all types of hepatitis include:

 Individuals who are infected with hepatitis A can expect to experience symptoms for a few weeks to a few months, without the fear of developing a chronic illness.

-Individuals who are newly diagnosed with Hepatitis C are at the highest risk for developing a chronic infection and developing liver disease, which can result in death.
-This is why life insurance companies have to take these into consideration.
+Individuals who are newly diagnosed with hepatitis C are at the highest risk for developing a chronic infection and developing liver disease, which can result in death.
+This is why life insurance companies have to take these conditions into serious consideration.

-Vaccinations are available for hepatitis A and B. There is no vaccine available for hepatitis C. The best way to prevent hepatitis is to to educate yourself on the ways it can be transmitted and take precautions.
-Also avoid risky sexual behavior and drug use.
+The best way to prevent hepatitis is to educate yourself on the ways it can be transmitted and take precautions.

 If you have been infected with hepatitis B or C, you can expect the life insurance company to ask the following:

-- What liver function tests you have had and the results of those tests?
+- What liver function tests you have had and their results

-- Whether or not you have regular visits with your doctor or specialist?
+- If you have regular visits with your doctor or specialist

 If you have been completely recovered from hepatitis A for six months or more, are not experiencing any symptoms, and are in otherwise good health, you can expect to receive the best rates possible for life insurance, which are Preferred and Preferred Plus.
 You will not be seen as an impaired risk by the underwriter.